 Children may be humping merely because it offers satisfaction and enjoyment.
 It is only sexual if you make it sexual.

-Teaching your child that touching their body should be done in private, like going to the bathroom, can help relieve some embarrassment from the behavior happening in public.
+Teaching your child that touching their body should be done in private, like going to the bathroom, can help prevent the embarrassment of the behavior happening in public.

 With your help and time, children can learn discretion and develop appropriate behavior patterns.